TV-Rename/tvrename/options.md

 The "Do" drop-down and text box underneath provide a degree of granularity to this function.

-Subtitle files come in a number of guises of which one of the most common is a .sub file.
+Subtitle files come in a number of guises of which one of the most common is a .srt file.
 These are text files structured in a way that media players can establish the start time, finish time and content of a subtitle and display it.
 Quite often sources for these files give them a .txt extension, for example: BigBuckBunny.txt.
-Ticking the "Rename .txt to .sub" option will tell TV Rename to rename these files when copied or moved.
+Ticking the "Rename .txt to .srt" option will tell TV Rename to rename these files when copied or moved.

 _Default:_ ***Un-ticked***